 - Default replacement: custom content that replaces an existing Maxis-made item or color swatch in the game.
 You may use this if you want to override things like clothing or furniture colors without adding additional swatches to your game.

 - Non-Default: custom content that adds an additional item or color swatch to the game rather than overriding existing items.

 - Alpha CC: custom content that is highly detailed and is designed to look as photorealistic as possible.

 - Maxis Match CC: custom content that aims to match the art style of The Sims 4.

-- 50/50 Method: A very popular method of troubleshooting bugged custom content and mods, which you can find here.
+- 50/50 Method: A prevalent method of troubleshooting bugged custom content and mods.